Am I Pregnant?

-If you're unusually tuned into your body, you might begin to suspect that you're pregnant within the first few days of pregnancy.
-Most women, however, don't suspect they are pregnant until they miss a period, and a few don't suspect or believe they are pregnant for months after conception.
+If a woman is tuned in to her body, she might begin to suspect that she is pregnant within the first few days of pregnancy.
+Most women, however, don't suspect they are pregnant until they miss a period.
+A few don't suspect or believe they are pregnant for months after conception.

-Five very common signs of early pregnancy are as follows.
-You might experience all, some, or none of these symptoms, as pregnancy symptoms vary from woman to woman.
+Following are five very common signs of early pregnancy.
+Women might experience all, some, or none of these symptoms.
+Pregnancy symptoms vary from woman to woman.

-- A missed period — Missing your period is the most clear-cut sign of pregnancy.
-But it is not definitive.
+A missed period: Missing a period is the most clear-cut sign of pregnancy.
+However, it is not always a sign of pregnancy.
 Stress, excessive exercise, dieting, and other factors might cause irregular periods.

-- Frequent trips to the bathroom — Even before missing a period, many pregnant women report having to urinate more often.
-You might even have to get up during the night.
-This occurs after the embryo has implanted in the uterus and begins producing the pregnancy hormone called human chorionic gonadotropin (hCG).
+Frequent trips to the bathroom: Even before missing a period, many pregnant women report having to urinate more often.
+A woman might even have to get up during the night to go to the bathroom.
+A frequent need to urinate occurs after the embryo has implanted in the uterus and begins producing the pregnancy hormone called human chorionic gonadotropin (hCG).
 This hormone triggers frequent urination.

-- Morning (and noon and night.) sickness — Guess what?
-That queasy feeling isn't limited to mornings.
-Most pregnant women who experience morning sickness — which can begin two weeks to two months after conception — feel slightly nauseated at other times during the day.
-About half have vomiting, but very few have severe enough morning sickness to develop dehydration and malnutrition.
+Morning (and noon and night) sickness: Feeling queasy isn't limited to mornings.
+Most pregnant women who experience morning sickness feel slightly nauseated at other times during the day.
+Nausea can begin two weeks to two months after conception.
+About half of pregnant women have vomiting.
+However, very few have severe enough morning sickness to develop dehydration and malnutrition.

-- Sore (and enlarging) breasts — If you're pregnant, your breasts will probably become increasingly tender to the touch, similar to the way they feel before your period, only more so.
-Your nipples might also begin to darken and enlarge.
-Once your body grows accustomed to the increase in hormones, the pain will subside.
+Sore (and enlarging) breasts: In pregnancy, a woman’s breasts will probably become increasingly tender to the touch.
+The soreness may be similar to the way breasts feel before a period, only more so.
+The nipples might also begin to darken and enlarge.
+Once a woman’s body gets used to the increase in hormones, the pain will subside.

 Other signs of pregnancy can include:

-- Implantation bleeding (spotting) — Some women experience a light spotting or a brownish discharge.
+Spotting (also called implantation bleeding): Some women experience a light spotting or a brownish discharge from the vagina.
 This spotting can occur at about the time the regular period would occur and can last for a few days to a few weeks.

-- Food cravings, constant hunger — Some women begin to crave certain foods, constantly feel that they are hungry, or might avoid foods that they previously liked.
+Food cravings and constant hunger: Some women begin to crave certain foods, constantly feel that they are hungry, or might avoid foods that they previously liked.

-- Cramping — Some women experience period-like cramps.
-If cramps are felt mainly on one side or are severe, it's important to contact your doctor immediately.
+Cramping: Some women experience period-like cramps.
+If cramps are felt mainly on one side or are severe, it's important to contact a doctor immediately.

 Can't find the health information you’re looking for?